leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Bindings are not available at all...
   - Cloudflare adapter do nothing on development

-(BTW, Cloudflare Pages deployment requires us to setup bindings manually. 🤨)
+(BTW, Cloudflare Pages deployment requires us to setup bindings manually via Dashboard...
+Consider [Workers Sites](https://developers.cloudflare.com/workers/configuration/sites/) again? 🤪)

 ---